JodyMurray/PetFriends/README.md

 ### **Images**

-All images for the websites pages were sourced through google and stored on Cloudinary.
+All images for the website's pages were sourced through google and stored on Cloudinary.

-The images used for the posts and pet's profiles were sourced from google, but mostly from pets I live with (Yoda) and my friend's pets.
+The images used for the posts and pet profiles were sourced from google, but mostly from pets I live with (Yoda) and my friend's pets.

 ## **Features**

 ### **NavBar**
-NavBar, user not logged in.
+NavBar, the user is not logged in.

 ![screenshot](documentation/features/NavBar2.png)

-NavBar, user logged in.
+NavBar, the user is logged in.

 ![screenshot](documentation/features/NavBar.png)

 ### **Home Landing Page**

-The home screen and landing page, with the recommended users to follow sidebar.
+The home screen and landing page, with the "recommended users to follow" sidebar.

 ![screenshot](documentation/features/HomePage.png)

 ### **Post Page**

 - The post's page, with the recommended user to follow sidebar.
 - Thumbs up and thumbs down buttons to upvote or downvote any post to your desire.
+Each icon goes a solid colour once a user has clicked on it, these icons will also undo the action if clicked on again.
-- On the top right of the post beide the date posted, you have a bookmark icon to save this post, which later you can view in the "Saved" section from the NavBar.
+- On the top right of the post beside the date posted, you have a bookmark icon to save this post, which later you can view in the "Saved" section from the NavBar.
+If you save a post, it will be indicated by the "bookmark" icon, which goes a solid colour once it's clicked, if clicked again, this will undo the action of saving the post.
 - The three dots on the side of the post image is the button to edit or delete your post.
-- And the comment section, create, edit and delete your comments!
+- And the comment section, create, edit, and delete your comments!

 ![screenshot](documentation/features/PostPage1.png)
 ![screenshot](documentation/features/PostPage2.png)